 Applicants with diverse backgrounds are encouraged to apply.
 The program accepts applicants from clinical, counseling, and school psychology programs and gives preference to applicants from APA-accredited schools.
-Applicants from programs accredited by the Psychological Clinical Science Accreditation System (PCSAS) are accepted as well.
 Potential interns are required to have completed 3 years of graduate training and must be certified as ready for internship by the Director of Training of their graduate program.
 While our preference is for applicants to have completed at least 200 intervention hours and 150 assessment hours by the beginning of internship, we realize that many applicants will have accrued fewer hours as the result of work stoppage and closures due to COVID-19.
 This will be taken into account when reviewing applications.